 Readers are also given an opportunity to read about entertainment and dining and to keep up with the lives of their friends and neighbors.
 They also have a chance to support advertisers who, by including The Independent in their advertising plans, target the needs and wants of influential, active and civic-minded citizens.

 Subscriptions carry the publication across the nation and to many points overseas.
-In the Greater Kansas City area, The Independent is delivered to paid subscribers by mail and is available at Barnes & Noble on the Country Club Plaza and at Town Center.
+In the Greater Kansas City area, The Independent is delivered to paid subscribers by mail.
+Additional copies are available at our office, Barnes & Noble on the Country Club Plaza (420 W 47th St, KCMO) and Town Center (4751 W 117th St, Leawood, KS), Dolce Bakery (3930 W 69th Terrace, PVKS) and Quay Coffee – located in The Nelson-Atkins Museum of Art (4525 Oak Street, KCMO) and the River Market (412 Delaware St, KCMO).
 Pass-along readership is substantial because The Independent is frequently read by several members of a household and their friends.
 Additionally, a large number of the subscribers are professionals, so many copies find their way into the offices of doctors, dentists, lawyers, and members of corporate and non-profit boards of directors.
 More than 27,000 people read The Independent every two weeks.

 A Brief History